CliffordIsaboke/yolo/IP_4_Orchestration/README.md

 the database.
--mongo-congo.yml:The mongo-config.yml file is used to specify the configuration of the replica set, including the MongoDB instances that are part of the set, their roles within the set (e.g. primary, secondary, or arbiter), and other configuration details such as the replica set name, authentication settings, and SSL options.
+-mongo-congo.yml:The mongo-config.yml file is used to specify the configuration of the replica set, including the MongoDB instances that are part of the set, their roles within the set (e.g. primary, secondary, or arbiter), and other configurat ion details such as the replica set name, authentication settings, and SSL options.

 # 2.CREATION OF A CLUSTER: